openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

      sequence of characters that form a valid token.

    punctuator
-     -- token that serves for separating, completing or otherwise organizing program elements and parts: commas, semicolons, parentheses, square brackets, etc.
+     -- token that serves for separating, completing, or otherwise organizing program elements and parts: commas, semicolons, parentheses, square brackets, etc.